-To create an image from disc, you need to go to Tools menu and choose Grab a Disc to the field in the main window, or click the Grab tile and pick Disc.
+To create an image from disc, enter Grab a Disc to the field in the main window, or click the Grab tile and pick Disc.
 Then you will need to perform several easy steps:

 - Insert a disc you want to copy and choose the needed device in DAEMON Tools Ultra.

 - Choose the path and the name of the future image file.
 Use Browse... button to simplify this process.

 - Choose the format of the future image (MDX, MDS/MDF, Standard ISO or APE).

 - Check Protect option is you want to set a password for an image and then enter and confirm your secret combination.

 - Check Compress option to reduce the size of the image file.

 - Click Next button to go to the next set of options.